wymp/ts-accounts-module/README.md

   etc.), rather than enforcing concrete types that are defined by the library?
 The library could then define an Io implementation according to its own concrete types, but be adaptable to other definitions of users, etc.
-* **The current implementation doesn't type-check on dependencies to for the accounts lib.** Need to jump through a few more hoops for that to work.
+* **The current implementation doesn't type-check on dependencies for the accounts lib.** Need to jump through a few more hoops for that to work.